petrosTsatsis/MyVts/README.md

 ```bash
 docker run --name vts_db --rm -e  POSTGRES_PASSWORD=pass123 -e POSTGRES_DB=MyVTSdb --net=host -v pgsdata14:/var/lib/postgresql/data  -d postgres:14
 ```
+After using the docker command and run the app to create the tables in the database you need to run the users.sql file in the assets directory to insert the default users in the database.

 ## remove db data
 ```bash